scaljeri/eventhub-xxl/README.md

 and it will also trigger `myFunc` but namespaces will give you some extra power which is described in the `Phases` section below

 ### Event phases
-If the namespaced event `bar.foo` is triggered, the namespace is traversed in a so called `CAPTURING` and `BUBBLING` phase
+If the event `bar.foo` is triggered, the namespace is traversed in a so called `CAPTURING` and `BUBBLING` phase

                        | |                                     / \
         ---------------| |-----------------     ---------------| |-----------------